getbraincloud/braincloud-docs/docs/learn/0_introduction/braincloud-api/index.md

 [![brainCloud API Architecture](images/BrainCloud-architecture-boxes.jpg)](images/BrainCloud-architecture-boxes.jpg)

-The brainCloud API is implemented as a REST-based protocol for communicating with the brainCloud servers.
+The brainCloud API is implemented as a REST-like protocol for communicating with the brainCloud servers.

 brainCloud provides libraries, written in a number of languages, that hide the details of the REST mechanism as well as organize the API into separate functional modules.
 The libraries can be [downloaded](https://portal.braincloudservers.com/admin/dashboard#/support/libs) from the brainCloud Portal.